- Food & Drink

 - B2B, B2C

 Cafe2U takes premium, espresso-based coffee, hot chocolate, and sweet treats directly to the consumer at non-traditional locations such as places of work, business areas, industrial estates, events and sporting occasions.
-Each franchisee works from a high-quality, custom-built Mercedes Vito van and follows a set journey plan through the week, working flexible, self-determined hours.
+Each franchisee works from a high-quality, custom-built, all-electric mobile café and follows a set journey plan through the week, working flexible, self-determined hours.
 The model is built around the working week, so revenue from events and weekend activities can significantly increase earnings potential.

 Cafe2U has over 85 franchisees in the UK and over 250 worldwide.